 The UpDesk Elements series has a lot going for it to assist with stability.
-High quality columns with custom fit glides, heavy feet and a thick top.
+High-quality columns with custom-fit glides, heavy feet and a thick top.
 These things helped with the wobble test performance, doing better than products like the Jarvis Desk or Autonomous Desk.
 The lack of a traditional cross support system was a big miss and was the main culprit for bad wobble issues beyond 43”.

-Note: Because of the traditional column design, big on bottom and small on top, they are also not able it utilize the wedge system.
+Note: Because of the traditional column design, big on the bottom and small on top, they are also not able it utilize the wedge system.
 I believe if this system were used on the UpDesk, the left to right stability could be improved.
 We have seen improved performance on the Uplift Desk with the use of these wedges.
-Because of the quality of column on the UpDesk, I believe that it would see even more benefit than the Uplift Desk.
+Because of the quality of the columns on the UpDesk, I believe that it would see even more benefit than the Uplift Desk.